woodRock/fishy-business/docs/source/literature.rst

 smart2005using
 --------------
+Genetic programming for multiclass object classification.

+(Smart 2005) describe classification maps as a method for mutli-class classification using GP.

+Notes:
     * Using genetic programming for multiclass classification by simultaneously solving component binary classification problems
     * Multi-class classification with Genetic Programs using a Classification Map (CM).
     * Maps a float to a classification label using a classification map.
     * Create class boundaries sequentially on a floating point number line.
     * If program output is within a class boundary, it belongs to that class.
     * For multi-class classification, their is an identical interval of 1.0.

+Related:
+    * See proposal for preliminary work section, where classification maps are used.

 song2020denoising
 -----------------